xtjoeytx/GServer-v2/bin/readme.txt

     triggeraction 0,0,gr.attr1,data;
         Sets data on the specified attribute.  gr.attr1 - gr.attr30 work.

+    triggeraction 0,0,gr.fullhearts,amount;
+        Sets the player's fullhearts to the specified amount.

 Controlled by the setting triggerhack_levels:
     triggeraction 0,0,gr.updatelevel;
         Updates the current level.